QubesOS/qubes-doc/QubesBuilderDetails.md

 Variables for Linux build:

 -   `RPM_SPEC_FILES` List (space separated) of spec files for RPM package build.
 Path should be relative to component root directory.
-[QubesBuilder](/doc/QubesBuilder/) will install all [BuildRequires?](/doc/BuildRequires/) (in chroot environment) before the build.
+[QubesBuilder](/doc/QubesBuilder/) will install all BuildRequires (in chroot environment) before the build.
 In most Qubes components all spec files are kept in *rpm\_spec* directory.
 This is mainly used for Fedora packages build.
 -   `ARCH_BUILD_DIRS` List (space separated) of directories with PKGBUILD files for Archlinux package build.
 Similar to RPM build, [QubesBuilder](/doc/QubesBuilder/) will install all makedepends, then build the package.

 Most components uses *archlinux* directory for this purpose, so its good to keep this style.